Seeking information on Writing Doula Services?

 I have taught writing and worked as a writing coach for 20 years.
 I use the teaching of writing in service of supporting people's finding of their voice, and in service of their learning how to listen to the stories of others.
-I often call myself a Writing Doula because what I do for my students and clients supports the birthing of creative life and power inside them.
+I call myself a Writing Doula because what I do for my students and clients supports the birthing of creative life and power inside them.
 It feels like sacred work.

 I have loved writing since kindergarten when I wrote my first story about a magical talking horse!
 I find words enchanting.
 I asked for a typewriter for Christmas in 3rd grade.
 I published my first "article"—a 3 sentence letter to the editor—in 6th grade.
 I have spent most of my adult life trying to create a life in which I get to study and write as much as possible—which led to 5 graduate programs of labor to cultivate my methods as a teacher, theorist, and writer.
 I believe the study of texts across time and generations and the creation of our own words on a page somehow matters in the evolving life-force of this gorgeous (and heartbreaking) world.